department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11.md

 **For example:** If you had 90 days of active service since September 10, 2001, you would qualify for 40% of the maximum amount.
 If you served for 3 years, you would qualify for 100% of the benefit.
 So if your school charges $22,000 for in-state tuition and fees, you would receive $8,800 if you had 90 days of active service and the full $22,000 if you had 3 years of active service.

 Note that this will change August 1, 2020.
-In this example, 90 days of active service will qualify you for 50% of the maximum amount.
+In this example, 90 days of active service would qualify you for 50% of the maximum amount as of August 1, 2020.

 </div>
 </div>